Home » Posts tagged 'gardening' (Page 5)

 Foodroom Gardening: No Rows, No Woes

-As I battle mud and mosquitoes in this wet year, in the wallow that used to be our garden, I think faraway, crazy thoughts.
-I keep trying to imagine a future time when all human beings would be responsible for their basic food necessities just as they are responsible for their own bodily cleanliness and cooking meals.
-Could every home have a sort of foodroom adjoining the bathroom, where the basic yearly food could be produced?
-Ideally there would be a composting bin or two, plus a cistern or rain barrel to catch water, all geared to take no more time than a daily shower, shave, teeth brushing, and hair combing.
+Foodroom Gardening: No Rows, No Woes As I battle mud and mosquitoes in this wet year, in the wallow that used to be our garden, I think faraway, crazy thoughts.
+I keep trying to imagine a future time when all human beings would be responsible for their basic food necessities just as they are responsible for […]

 How to Grow a Survival Garden (and what to do if it dies)

-I love growing my own vegetables.
-I spend many fulfilling hours outside every summer, tending to my plants, nurturing my soil, and babying things along, with the birds for music and a basket full of delicious organic food to show for it each day.
+How to Grow a Survival Garden (and what to do if it dies) I love growing my own vegetables.
+I spend many fulfilling hours outside every summer, tending to my plants, nurturing my soil, and babying things along, with the birds for music and a basket full of delicious organic food to show for it each […]

 An ecological look at vegetable gardening systems